Plastic Surgery Labiaplasty Chicago

 How much does labiaplasty cost?

 The labiaplasty cost will vary depending on your location, surgeon, and the specifics of your particular operation.
-If you’re looking to get a labiaplasty in Chicago, the total procedure to cost anywhere between $3,000 and $8,000.
+If you’re looking to get a labiaplasty in Chicago, the total cost of a labiaplasty is anywhere between $3,000 and $8,000.

 Who is a good candidate for labia surgery?